citygml4j/ade-xjc/README.md

 -------
 ade-xjc is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 See the `LICENSE` file for more details.

-All releases before 2.3 were distributed under GNU LGPL Version 3.0.
-To request a release before 2.3 under Apache 2.0 create a GitHub issue.
+Note that previous versions of the software continue to be licensed under GNU LGPL 3.0 license.
+To request a version of ade-xjc before 2.3 under Apache 2.0 create a GitHub issue.

 Latest release
 --------------